vsouza/awesome-ios/README.md

 * [StoryTeller](https://github.com/drekka/StoryTeller) - Taking a completely different approach to logging, Story Teller replacing fixed logging levels in It then uses dynamic expressions to control the logging so you only see what is important.
 * [LumberMill](https://github.com/ubclaunchpad/LumberMill) - Stupidly simple logging for iOS 10 and Swift 3.0
 * [TinyConsole](https://github.com/Cosmo/TinyConsole) - A tiny log console to display information while using your iOS app.
 Written in Swift 3. :large_orange_diamond:
+* [Lighty](https://github.com/abdullahselek/Lighty) - Easy to use and lightweight logger in with Swift 3. :large_orange_diamond:

 ## Machine Learning
 * [Swift-AI](https://github.com/collinhundley/Swift-AI) - Highly optimized Artificial Intelligence and Machine Learning library written in Swift. :large_orange_diamond: